pippinbarr/cart263-2019/slides/javascript-review/javascript-review.md

 ## NaN (Not a Number)

 - If you use certain functions that return a number, but you give them arguments that don't make sense, they return NaN
-- You can't check if something is NaN with equality, you need to use `isNan()`
+- You can't check if something is NaN with equality, you need to use `isNaN()`

 ```javascript
 let i = Math.sqrt(-1); // The square root of -1